 No depiction of the Crucifixion in all of Western art is as stark an image of abject suffering as Matthias Grünewald’s.
 Canons of beauty were never the object here.
-Its seeming modernity lies in its refusal to veil the grotesque.buy viagra super active generic https://viagra4pleasurerx.com/viagra_super_active.html over the counter The corpus is appalling; it repels aestheticization.
+Its seeming modernity lies in its refusal to veil the grotesque.
+The corpus is appalling; it repels aestheticization.
 Christ does not appear to sleep or transcend the agony of his ordeal.
 No hint of ultimate tranquility shields us from suffering the sight of a body broken and torn by torment.
+It is the single, most harrowing image of the Crucifixion, one that implies an executioner who knew his trade.
 Continue Reading

 Subscribe To The Newsletter